-At a recent virtual meeting of the USDA’s Northeast Climate Hub Leadership we were invited to speak about our smaller digesters for dairy farms of 200-700 adult cows.
+At a virtual meeting of the USDA’s Northeast Climate Hub Leadership we were invited to speak about smaller anaerobic digesters for dairy farms of a50-700 adult cows.
 Following our presentation, questions were asked about the profitability, amount of greenhouse gas mitigation and operational requirements.

-In response we explained that this digester is less expensive because it is slurry only, one-size-fits-all rather than custom, and assembled/constructed above ground rather than in-ground.
-In addition, increasing environmental payments related to RECs, carbon credits and perhaps eRINS should compensate for the low prices paid for green electricity in most states.
+We explained that some digesters are less expensive because they are slurry only and assembled/constructed above ground of stainless steel rather rather than in-ground of concrete.
+In addition, increasing environmental payments related to RECs, carbon credits and in some cases RINS, should compensate for the low prices paid for green electricity in most states.

-Due to past experience the attendees were surprised by the fact this German made system has minimal operational requirements.
-We explained that this was due to the fact that slurry only digesters are largely manure and manure is a much less problematical feedstock than food waste.
+Due to past experience the attendees were surprised by the fact these European made systems have minimal operational requirements.
+We explained that this was due to the fact that slurry only digesters are largely manure and a manure is a much less problematical feedstock than food waste.
 A consistent supply of manure stimulates the biogas process and buffers the system against challenges presented by other substrates.
-(Agricultural Digesters has an available video link upon request to the manufacturer and a farmer/operator discussing that the operational requirements of his manure only system may be…just 15 minutes per day.)

 More detail about the medium size digester system is available here: